Jong-eun-Lee/Jong-eun-Lee/README.md

 ### Major
 > Ⅰ. Business Administration
-> Ⅱ. Software & AI
+> Ⅱ. Software Convergence

+※ 'Software Convergence' will be renamed to 'AI & Software' in Fall Semester 2021.

 <br/>